Mongosaurusrex/pomomongo/README.md

 ## Planned improvements
 #### Soon
-- Better way to visually distinguish between a resting period and a focus period
 - Notifications to tell the user about when there is a switch in periods

 #### Later